arcan9/project-sprite/README.md

 # project-sprite

-simple webpage of a sprite character
+simple webpage of a sprite character to practice basics of HTML/CSS/Javascript